MP Estate Planning UK

 When Each Type is Required

-The type of probate required depends on the specific circumstances of the deceased’s estate.
+The type of grant required depends on the specific circumstances of the deceased’s estate.

-2. If there is no valid Will, or if the Will does not appoint Executors, or if the appointed Executors cannot act, Letters of Administration will be necessary.
+2. If there is no valid will, or if the will does not appoint executors, or if the appointed executors have predeceased the testator, renounced their role, or are otherwise unable to act, Letters of Administration will be necessary.
+There is a strict order of priority for who can apply — typically the surviving spouse or civil partner first, then children, then other relatives.

 Who Needs Probate?

-The need for probate depends on various factors, including the size and composition of the estate.
-We will explore these factors to help you determine whether probate is necessary for your loved one’s estate.
+The need for probate depends on what the deceased owned and how those assets were held.
+We’ll explore the key factors to help you determine whether probate is necessary for your loved one’s estate.

 Estate Size Considerations